 Exit Intent on the Booking Engine

-Some visitors may not be convinced that the hotel is the right fit for their stay and opt to abandon their booking, but this may be simply because they didn’t realise everything the hotel has to offer.
+Some visitors may not be convinced that the hotel is the right fit for their stay and opt to abandon their booking, but this may be simply because they didn’t realize everything the hotel has to offer.

 Aiming to retain bookers about to leave their site, North Star Hotel displayed an Exit Intent on their booking engine.
-This Exit Intent showcased the exclusive benefits of booking direct to users who were about to abandon the website, grabbing the attention of visitors and keeping them in the booking funnel.
+This Exit Intent showcased the exclusive benefits of booking directly to users who were about to abandon the website, grabbing the attention of visitors and keeping them in the booking funnel.

 Welcome Layer – Black Friday Offer